base-org/node/README.md

 # Base node

 Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users onchain.
-It's built on Optimism’s open-source [OP Stack](https://stack.optimism.io/).
+It's built on Optimism's open-source [OP Stack](https://stack.optimism.io/).

 This repository contains the relevant Docker builds to run your own node on the Base network.